INTERVIEWS & PERFORMANCES

 - Sigrid Thornton

 7 MARCH 2018

-SIGIRD STANDS IN SOLIDARITY & SALUTE'S MOTHER FOR INTERNATIONAL WOMEN'S DAY (MARCH 8 2018)
+SIGRID STANDS IN SOLIDARITY & SALUTES MOTHER FOR INTERNATIONAL WOMEN'S DAY (MARCH 8 2018)

 ‘In celebration of International Women’s Day 2018 I salute my mother Merle, an early second wave feminist activist.
 A great deal has changed since then, but still a long way to go towards equality of opportunity for all.’ - Sigrid Thornton

 Share the short video on Merle Thornton's achievements:

 NEWS: CAMPAIGNERS PROTEST TO SAVE THE QUEEN VICTORIA MARKET